Frank Ocean fans frustrated by Coachella set after singer ‘performs an hour late’

 During his concert, Ocean shut down rumours that he was going to be dropping an album soon, before recalling memories of when he used to attend Coachella with his late brother Ryan, who died in a car crash in 2020.

-“I know he would have been so excited to be here with us.”
+“I know he would have been so excited to be here with us,” he told the audience.

 Join our commenting forum